chinnaaaaaaaa/learing-shell/README.md

 so the file name can be .bash or even a lot of people still use .sh

 i prefer using .sh over .bash
+we can excute the script as .bash scripting.sh